bomonike/bomonike.github.io/nft.md

 1. Password.
 1. Click "Receive 0.05 Sepolia ETH" for "Drip in queue", then "Drip complete"

 1. ADDED: In the SSH at the student folder:
    ```
    npm --version   # 10.9.2
    node --version  # v23.8.0
    ```
    v23.x is the "Current" at https://github.com/nodejs/Release
-   QUESTION: So should "22.x" LTS be used instead?
+   QUESTION: So should "22.x" LTS be specified for use instead?
+Where?

 1. In the SSH at the student folder:
    ```